9/11 conspiracy theories: History

 Since the attacks, a variety of conspiracy theories have been put forward in websites, books and films.
 Many groups and individuals advocating 9/11 conspiracy theories identify as part of the 9/11 Truth movement.
 Within six hours of the attack, a suggestion appeared on an Internet chat room suggesting that the collapse of the towers looked like an act of controlled demolition.
 "If, in a few days, not one official has mentioned anything about the controlled demolition part," the author wrote, "I think we have a REALLY serious problem."
 The first theories that emerged focused primarily on various perceived anomalies in the publicly available evidence, and proponents later developed more specific theories about an alleged plot.
 One false allegation that was widely circulated by e-mail and on the Web is that not a single Jew had been killed in the attack and that therefore the attacks must have been the work of the Mossad, not Islamic terrorists.

 The first elaborated theories appeared in Europe.
-One week after the attacks, the "inside job" theory was the subject of a thesis by a researcher from the French National Centre for Scientific Research published in Le Monde.
+One week after the attacks, the "inside job" theory was the subject of a thesis by a researcher from the French National Centre for Scientific Research published in the newspaper Le Monde.
 Other theories sprang from the far corners of the globe within weeks.
-Six months after the attacks, Thierry Meyssan's piece on 9/11, L'Effroyable Imposture, topped the French bestseller list.
+Six months after the attacks, Thierry Meyssan's piece on 9/11, L'Effroyable Imposture (The Terrible Deceit), topped the French bestseller list.
 Its publication in English (as 9/11: The Big Lie) received little attention, but it remains one of the principal sources for "trutherism".
 2003 saw the publication of The CIA and September 11 by former German state minister Andreas von Bülow and Operation 9/11 by the German journalist Gerhard Wisnewski; both books are published by Mathias Bröckers, who was at the time an editor at the German newspaper Die Tageszeitung.